 Breastfeeding comes with a wide range of benefits, including unmatched nutritional value for your little one and maximum bonding time.
 But what happens when you stop breastfeeding?
 Usually, another shift in hormones means another wide range of body changes, potentially resulting in depression, PMS, fatigue, and mood swings.
 Oh, and another big one?
 Acne.
-A lot of moms face post-breastfeeding skin issues, so if you're experiencing acne after weaning, please know that you are not alone.
+A lot of moms face (no pun intended) post-breastfeeding skin issues, so if you're experiencing acne after weaning, please know that you are not alone.

 The consensus is clear: you can break out if you stop breastfeeding, thanks to the rapid fluctuation of hormones.
 That's why gradual weaning is recommended if you want to keep your breakouts at bay.
 Slowly phasing out feedings gives your body the chance to get used to the changes and, as a result, lowers your chances of experiencing severe cystic acne flare-ups.
 If you do experience persistent acne that doesn't seem to clear after your hormones should've settled back to neutral, you should talk to your physician about alternative treatments or medication.